pawanraocse/DataOrganizer/README.md

 At the target folder location, script will create the folder structure based on the values in the excel file and copy the files their.

+### How to Start:
+    - Run Java -jar ArrangeData.jar help
+    - Follow the instructions and create file organizer.properties at location {user.home}\temp\resources.
+    - Now run java -jar ArrangeData.jar
+    - For progress, follow the log file app.log at {$user.home}\temp\logs.

+    *NOTE - If any folder which is already copied or in-progress and you want to restart from begining then delete entry with key START_INDEX_{SOURCE_PATH}